epsylon3/odbgscript/doc/ReadMe.txt

 ---------------

 1.61.1
++ Script Window can now display comments (only comments with ";")
 + BD (Disable Breakpoint, without deleting it)
 + JG/JGE (clone of JA/JAE)
-x TICK precision is now microseconds, and can get 64bits result (TICK, var, 1) for highpart
+x TICK precision is now microseconds and get time since script startup, second var for relative time
 * Fixed ASM dw parameters with letter like this one : asm jmpaddr,"MOV DWORD PTR SS:[ESP+D],eax"
+* On Startup, cursor is now on first code line (if labels/comments)
+* fixed bug when affecting dword to string variable, was no more possible

 1.60.3 (18 May 2007)
 + Added ;Asm Comments